JoinColony/colonyJS/sdk/packages/colony-cli/README.md

 # colony-cli

-The `colony-cli` package is a command line interface used to build [colonyStarter](https://github.com/JoinColony/colonyStarter) packages.
-The `colony-cli` package currently has one action (`build`), which can be used to unpack any of the starters and examples in the colonyStarter](/) repository.
-We have plans for this package... stay tuned.
+The `colony-cli` package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services associated with the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.

 ## Prerequisites